 3. Understand the 5 timing positions

 There are 5 timing positions of the ball trajectory that you should master.
 You can separate the 5 positions of hitting on the trajectory of the ball.
 From 1 to 5.
-The position 3 is the highest position.
+Position 3 is the highest position.

 - Position 1: The ball just starts to bounce up